What Is Interest Rate Risk?

 Interest Rate Risk and Timing

-When investors buy fixed rate bonds, they’re taking the risk that the interest rate may go up after they’ve already made their purchase.
+In other words, when investors buy fixed-rate bonds, they’re taking the risk that the interest rate may go up after they’ve already made their purchase.

-If interest rates do increase, then new bonds are issued with higher return rates, which means that the existing bonds with lower returns are in lower demand.
+If interest rates do increase, then new bonds are issued with higher rates, which means that existing bonds with lower returns are in lower demand, lowering the bonds’ value.

-In general, long-term bonds come with more interest rate risk than ones with shorter terms.
-The more that interest rates rise after the bond was purchased, the more of an impact that has on the investor’s return on investment.
+In general, longer-term bonds are more sensitive to interest rate risk than those with shorter terms.
+The higher interest rates rise after the bond was purchased, the more of an impact that can have on the investor’s return on investment.

-The Office of Investor Education and Advocacy of the US Securities and Exchange Commission (SEC) offers a helpful resource on this subject.
-In it, they provide two contrasting examples to illustrate the concept.
+The Office of Investor Education and Advocacy of the U.S. Securities and Exchange Commission (SEC) offers two contrasting examples to illustrate this concept.

 If that bond is sold before it reaches its maturity date, the price would likely be higher than it was in the previous year.
 The bond’s yield to maturity, though, will be down for investors purchasing it at the higher price.